code-and-effect/effective_assets/README.md

 Both Formtastic and SimpleForm inputs for displaying, organizing, and uploading assets direct to s3.

+Works with AWS public-read and authenticated-read for easy secured downloads.

 Includes (optional but recommended) integration with ActiveAdmin

 ## Getting Started